zwicker-group/py-droplets/README.md

 `py-droplets` provides python code for representing physical droplets using key parameters like position, size, or shape.
-These droplets can also be represented as collections (emulsions) over time.
+These droplets can also be represented as collections (emulsions) and over time.
 Moreover, the package provides methods for locating droplets in microscope images or phase field data from simulations.